[Feature] The other crisis: Locusts imperil millions in Africa

 The idea that a butterfly flapping its wings can cause a hurricane on the other side of the globe is a commonplace of so-called 'chaos theory' in physics.

-But theory aside, individual consumers making tiny choices in the industrialised north have helped set flapping the wings of hurricanes of locusts in east Africa, threatening ruin.
+But theory aside, individual consumers making tiny choices in the industrialised north have helped set flapping the wings of hurricanes of locusts in east Africa.

 Join EUobserver today